Sphincter of Oddi Dysfunction

 Another treatment is called sphincterotomy.
 It may be done in some cases if symptoms are severe, happen often, and cause serious problems.
 During a sphincterotomy, the surgeon cuts the sphincter of Oddi is with a tiny blade or thin wire.
 This is done during an ERCP.
 This can prevent spasms.

 Invasive diagnosis or treatment of SOD may cause certain problems.
 ERCP and sphincterotomy can sometimes cause inflammation of the pancreas.
-Other risks include bleeding, infection, and scarring of the ducts.
+Other risks include bleeding, infection, scarring of the ducts, and very rarely, death.
 Talk with your health care provider about the risks and benefits of these procedures.

 If you have been diagnosed with SOD or you are recovering from a sphincterotomy, follow all your doctor's orders.
 Take all of your medications as directed.
 Make sure your doctor knows about any other medicines you take, including over-the-counter medicines, supplements, and herbs.